This is the multi-page printable view of this section. Click here to print.

 Overview

-This guide covers day-to-day management operations for a running Solo network, including starting, stopping, and restarting nodes, capturing logs, and upgrading the network.
+This guide covers day-to-day management operations for a running Solo network, including starting, stopping, and restarting nodes, capturing logs, and troubleshooting.

 Prerequisites